 A “functional area” is any unit providing programs or services to UGA students, including all schools and colleges.

 The Division of Student Affairs, led by the Vice President for Student Affairs, will have overall oversight and responsibility for this policy.

 The Division of Student Affairs oversees the University’s official web-based system available at www.studentcomplaints.uga.edu to collect, disseminate, address, and report on written student complaints.
 Links on identified websites across campus direct students to the web-based system.

 The web-based system enables submission, response, tracking, reporting, and analysis of student complaints in a central resource throughout the life cycle of each individual complaint, as well as for complaints in aggregate.

 The Division of Student Affairs maintains a current and full list of university functional areas covered in the web-based system here: https://studentaffairs.uga.edu/site/content_page/functional-areas.
 Each functional area must include a link to the web-based system on its home web page and communicate its availability to students.

 Each of these functional areas must identify a designated staff contact to receive and address written student complaints for that area that are submitted through the University’s official web-based system.
-Designated staff contacts in respective functional areas are responsible for responding and tracking assigned complaints for that area and for collecting necessary information related to the complaint and response in the web-based system.
+Designated staff contacts in respective functional areas are responsible for responding and tracking assigned complaints for that area and for collecting necessary information related to the complaint and response for inclusion in the web-based system.

 Complaints related to areas not specifically listed as functional areas are captured by “Other” and responses coordinated through the Division of Student Affairs.